wiicode/cybersecurity-framework/bronze-training/background-boards/board-baseline.md

 ### **Working with suppliers and partners**

-Most organisations will have suppliers or partners with whom they receive, provide or share information, systems or services.
+Most organizations will have suppliers or partners with whom they receive, provide or share information, systems or services.
 You must consider this in your baseline of your estate as these are potential entry points to your organization.